-Building on the ambition for Cambridgeshire and Peterborough set out in the 2019 skills strategy, the updated vision is for:
+This strategy builds on the ambition for Cambridgeshire and Peterborough set out in the 2019 Skills Strategy.
+The updated vision is for:

 A successful, globally competitive economy offering high-skilled, well-paid, good quality jobs, delivering increased productivity and prosperity to support strong, sustainable and healthy communities and enabled by an inclusive, world-class local skills system that matches the needs of our employers, learners and communities.